luxeengine/luxe-docs/docs/tutorial/scene-scripts.md

 Mentioned earlier in the tutorial, a scene asset is actually a folder inside your project.
 Inside the folder are the layer files for the scene.

-This folder is also where the scene script lives, we create a Wren script with the same name as the scene inside the scene folder.
+This folder is also where the scene script lives, and we create a Wren script with the same name as the scene inside the scene folder.
 In our case the scene is called `scene/area1.scene/`, so we create a new file at `scene/area1.scene/area1.wren`.

 In VS Code at least, we can select the scene folder, and click the new file icon on the top of the sidebar.